-Prosthetic master Gordon Smith has orchestrated dozens if incredible mutant transformations for the film.
-From Sabertooth, Nightcrawler, to Senator Kelly, but our favorite is, without question, to his most powerful mutant of them all – Mystique.
+Prosthetic master Gordon Smith has orchestrated dozens of incredible mutant transformations for the film.
+From Sabertooth, Nightcrawler, to Senator Kelly, but our favorite is, without question, his most powerful mutant of them all – Mystique.
 And while her look is best known for how revealing it is, she was covered in silicone prosthetics before being airbrushed from head to toe.

 Kae Alexandra in Game of Thrones (2011)

-It’s not a movie, but today’s TV shows are a bar to bar with the big movies, anyway.
+It’s not a movie, but today’s TV shows are a bar-to-bar with the big movies, anyway.
 Kae Alexander looked unbelievable as Leaf in the hit TV show – Game of Thrones.
 And no wonder, besides great design, her final look was a product of 10 hours of makeup application!